Kong/kongponents/docs/components/table.md

 ### loading

-Boolean to control whether the component should display loading state.
-When not explicitly set, KTable will display loading state until function passed through [`fetcher` prop](#fetcher) resolves.
+Boolean to control whether the component should display the loading state.
+When not explicitly set, KTable will display the loading state until the function passed for the [`fetcher` prop](#fetcher) resolves.

 <KTable
   loading